ibm-cloud-docs/databases-for-postgresql/howto-sat-location.md

 ### AWS EBS

-To create an AWS Satellite location, refer to [Creating an AWS EBS storage configuration](/docs/satellite?topic=satellite-config-storage-ebs).
+To create a block storage configuration for your Satellite location, refer to [Creating an AWS EBS storage configuration](/docs/satellite?topic=satellite-config-storage-ebs).

 See below for an EBS storage configuration code example.
 For a full list of steps, consult the above documentation.